chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

 https://www.geeksforgeeks.org/producer-consumer-solution-using-threads-java/

-* We can use BlockingQueue to easily solve this problem
+* We can also use BlockingQueue to easily solve this problem

 # java.util.concurrent API